Buying a home with no money down. Sounds impossible when people save years for a down payment, right? Wrong.

 The property can't have an income-producing feature such as a farm or rental unit.
 It must be a primary residence — no investment properties or vacation homes will qualify.
 An applicant must be a U.S. citizen, non-citizen national or qualified alien, according to the USDA.

-An applicant must have a credit score of at least 620 to 640, with lower scores accepted with compensating factors.
-Total housing costs must not exceed 29% of an applicant's income.
-The total of all of an applicant's debts cannot exceed 41% of income.
 There are fees and mortgage insurance costs, but they can be rolled into the mortgage.
-There is a 1% of loan fee upfront, and a 0.35% of loan annual fee.
+There is an upfront fee of 1% of the loan amount, and a 0.35% of loan annual fee.
 Applicants can include closing costs of 3% to 5% of the loan value, as long as the home appraises for that amount, according to the USDA.
 Loan are typically 30-year mortgages.

-A separate program targets very low-income households
+A separate program for very low-income households

 The USDA Direct Loan program is geared toward families that are even more economically disadvantaged.
 Unlike the guaranteed program, loans are given by the USDA, not by a private lender.
 Applicants must have incomes between 50% and 80% of the county's average median income.
 A table for direct program limits is at USDA Rural Development.